syash7202/Javascript/readme.md

 var a = 100;
 ```

-when the interpreter encounters line number 21 it basically breaks it into two commands
+When the interpreter encounters line number 21 it basically breaks it into two commands
-var a; & then the acutall command i.e console.log(a);
+var a; & then the actual command i.e. console.log(a);

 Hoisting behaviour is different for let & const and var.

 ## Types in Javascript

-- Primitive : number, boolean, string, undefined, null, symbol, object, bigint
+- Primitive: number, boolean, string, undefined, null, symbol, object, bigint
-- Reference : [], {}, () :: when these values are copied then real values aren't copied but the refernce value is passed.
-Changes made to these data type are affected in the main variable.
+- Reference : [], {}, ():: when these values are copied then real values aren't copied but the reference value is passed.
+Changes made to these data types are affected in the main variable.

 **JavaScript evaluates expressions from left to right:**